 - PRCA Online Certificate (OCert PRCA) - at intermediate-level, you'll need to complete 18 webinars online and in your own time, with no assessment.

 As well as offering training for those working in journalism and the media, the Press Association (PA) also runs one and two-day courses in PR and communications based in London, although bespoke training is also offered.
 Getting a taster for PR or learning how to plan and develop a PR strategy will allow you to benefit from the latest developments in the rapidly-changing media industry.
 Find out more at PA - Training.

 Other marketing training

 Education and training at the Institute of Promotional Marketing (IPM) includes an industry-recognised certificate and diploma in promotional marketing.
-The IPM Foundation Certificate can be completed online within four months and it's supported by three complementary lectures.
+The IPM Foundation Certificate can be completed online within four months and is supported by three complementary lectures.
 The IPM Diploma is also available for study at home and can be achieved within six months.
 There's also the IPM Incentive & Motivation Diploma - a distance learning programme for those working in the reward and recognition industry, which can be studied within five months.

 This is in addition to the accreditation of some Masters courses in the field.
 These are:

 - MSc Strategic Marketing Management - Aston Business School